PinkRobotics/PinkRobotics/WaterTransport.md

 ## Monetization Strategy: Sustaining the Vision
+> "Aviation is proof that given the will, we have the capacity to achieve the impossible." — Eddie Rickenbacker

 While the primary aim of this initiative is to address the urgent challenges of climate change and water scarcity, its long-term sustainability is contingent upon a viable monetization strategy.
 Our approach is as multifaceted as the challenges we aim to solve, designed to generate revenue while staying true to our mission of environmental stewardship.

 ### Public-Private